Identifying High-Need Counties for Resource Planning

 - Socioeconomic environment

-Previous work from the Rural and Minority Health Research Center (RMHRC) titled “Identification of High-Need Rural Counties to Assist in Resource Location Planning” has served as a tool for policy makers to identify rural areas with a high need for safety net providers.
-This project will update the previous work by the RMHRC.
-The previous analysis will be updated with current data and will include a newly created metric that will allow for the inclusion of each of the nations' approximately 1,975 rural counties rather than the 174 counties that were the focus of the previous report.
+Previous work from the University of South Carolina Rural Health Research Center (USCRHRC) titled "Identification of High-Need Rural Counties to Assist in Resource Location Planning" has served as a tool for policy makers to identify rural areas with a high need for safety net providers.
+This project updated the previous work by the USCRHRC.
+The previous analysis was updated with current data and included a newly created metric that allows for the inclusion of each of the nations' approximately 1,975 rural counties rather than the 174 counties that were the focus of the previous report.

-Using county-level urban influence codes (UIC), we will limit our analysis to only those counties classified as rural (UIC = 3-12).
-All datasets will be linked together using county Federal Information Processing System (FIPS) codes to create one large datafile.
-Counties will be examined in three core areas:
+Using county-level urban influence codes (UIC), we limited our analysis to only those counties classified as rural (UIC = 3-12).
+All datasets were linked together using county Federal Information Processing System (FIPS) codes to create one large data file.
+Counties were examined in three core areas:

 - Health care workforce (number of providers in primary care, obstetrics, cardiology, and dentistry)